 Finally we will explore how the process of offering support to others can take a personal toll and therefore the importance of sustaining a community of care that practices and supports self-awareness, self-care and learning from each other.

-Joanna Wagg, Registered Nurse, Bear Cottage – Exploring the loving thread that weaves through nursing and voluntary care
+Joanna Wagg, Volunteer, Bear Cottage – Exploring the loving thread that weaves through nursing and voluntary care

 The main theme is exploring the caring role; being open to what might be needed and vulnerable enough to accept that sometimes I don’t know.
 Being present means being open to the experience of the child or family member in my volunteering role at Bear Cottage.